Elephant trunk wrinkles: A mathematical model of function and form: Linear bifurcation analysis

-For $\beta$ large, as illustrated in Figure~\ref{fig:gamma-n-beta65} shows bifurcation curves, all closed curves are shrinking for increasing $\beta$, indicating a higher modulus ratio delays the critical relative growth $\gamma_\mathrm{cr}$.
-Additionally, the bifurcation condition \eqref{eq:bif} has no solution for some ranges of $n$ values. \emph{This feature is quite different from the previously known result that a stiffer film triggers an earlier instability.} Another inference is that, for a large enough $\beta$, the bifurcation curve may vanish.
-To study this feature, we plot in Figure~\ref{fig:phi-gamma} the function $\Phi$, given by equation \eqref{eq:bif-Phi}, with the differential growth factor $\gamma$ increasing while $n=12$ and the other parameters as in Figure~\ref{fig:gamma-n-beta65}.
+Another inference is that, for large enough $\beta$, the bifurcation curve may vanish.
+To study this, we plot in Figure~\ref{fig:phi-gamma} the function $\Phi$, described by equation \eqref{eq:bif}, with the differential growth factor $\gamma$ increasing while $n=40$ and the other parameters as in Figure~\ref{fig:gamma-n-beta65}.
 The dots where the black arrow crosses the curves in Figure~\ref{fig:phi-gamma} highlight the minimum points, not the bifurcation points (note that the bifurcation point satisfies the bifurcation condition $\Phi=0$).
-Meanwhile, the arrow indicates that all curves increase with increasing $\beta$, until a critical value $\beta_\mathrm{max}^{(n=12)}$, where the function $\Phi$ is tangential to the line $\Phi=0$.
-When $\beta$ exceeds this value, the bifurcation condition has no solution.
-In general, for $n=n_\mathrm{cr}$, the critical value is $\beta_\mathrm{max}$, which gives the global maximum value of $\beta$ for generating wrinkles.
+The arrow indicates that all curves increase with increasing $\beta$, until a critical value $\beta_\mathrm{max}^{(n=40)}$ where the function $\Phi$ is tangential to the line $\Phi=0$.
+When $\beta$ exceeds this value, the bifurcation condition has no solution (i.e., there is no surface wrinkling).

+In general, for $n=n_\mathrm{cr}$, the critical value is $\beta_\mathrm{max}$, giving the global maximum value of $\beta$ for generating wrinkles.
 This optimal value can be identified by solving the simultaneous equations:

-where the bifurcation function $\Phi$ is described by equation \eqref{eq:bif-Phi}.
-For the elephant trunk, the relevant results are those where $\beta$ is close to $1$.

-Figure~\ref{fig:betamax-K} displays the monotonically increasing $\beta_\mathrm{max}$ as a function of $K$.
-When $K\rightarrow0$, corresponding to a free boundary, we find $\beta_\mathrm{max}\approx0.6466$.
-With a free end, if the skin modulus is higher or comparable to that for the muscle, so that $\beta\geqslant1$, surface wrinkles are impossible, even when compression is generated by differential growth, i.e., when $\gamma>1$.
-The underlying mechanism, in this case, is that growth happens through free trunk elongation.
-In the other limiting case, where $K\rightarrow\infty$, the spring constraint becomes a fixed end (Dirichlet boundary) condition, which is usually adopted in the context of growth-induced wrinkling \citep{Jia2015PRE}.
-In this scenario, regardless of the value of $\beta$, surface wrinkles will form at a critical growth.